build-on-aws/content/posts/automating-mwaa-environments-and-workflows/index.md

     └── requirements.txt

 ```
 The setup.py is used to initialise Python, and makes sure that all the dependencies for this stack are available.
-In our instance, we need the following
+In our instance, we need the following:

 ```
         "aws-cdk-lib==2.68.0",